-12.1 The Director of Neighbourhood Services and The Manager of Revenues and Benefits Policy and Support Team introduced the report which set out the financial position of Housing Benefit Subsidy on Temporary and Supported Exempt Accommodation.
+- 12.1 The Director of Neighbourhood Services and The Manager of Revenues and Benefits Policy and Support Team introduced the report which set out the financial position of Housing Benefit Subsidy on Temporary and Supported Exempt Accommodation. - 12.2 The committee agreed to an additional limb of the recommendations outlined in the report (shown as 2 of 12.2).